Pathoschild/smapi-mod-dump/source/Dynamic Bodies/Dynamic Naked/docs/author-guide.md

 It follows `Target` being `Mods/ribeena.dynamicbodies/` followed by the name and folders.
 It's recommended you use the `HasMod` condition to make the mod only apply when needed.

+#### Maps
+You can use the config settings to set "adjustmaps" to "false" - this will stop the mod from adding graphics and access points to the new menus.
+To add them to a custom map you will need to use Content Patcher and the following actions;
+*   DynamicBodies:Doctors
+*   DynamicBodies:Haley
+*   DynamicBodies:Leah
+*   DynamicBodies:Pam

 ### Translations
 There are no translations, however Dynamic Bodies is set up for translations - use the [default.json](../i18n/default.json)